christensenacademy/christensen-academy/modules/learning/textpages/redefining-difficult.md

 The purpose of this textpage is simply to share three examples from my own life where I solved problems that forced me to redefine "difficult".

 ###Dragon Puzzle
 When I was in middle school, I borrowed a dragon puzzle from a friend.
 The goal of the puzzle was to separate a metal ring from the larger metal dragon structure.
-There were some other rings on the puzzle and some string that was woven throughout the entire thing too.
+There were some other rings on the puzzle and some string that was woven throughout the aparatus.

 When I got home, I began trying to solve the puzzle and soon got frustrated.
 I remember being about ready to give up, but for some reason I stuck with it.
 The puzzle was so complicated that it was hard to tell if I was actually making progress.
 But after a while, my understanind of the puzzle began to grow.
 After what I recall being several hours on a lazy Saturday afternoon, I finally solved the puzzle.
 I was extremely excited... until I realized I needed to put the whole thing back together again.